 Only apply this treatment to your face if your doctor tells you to.
 The skin on your face thins easily, so you must not use it for longer than 5 days.

-Corticosteroids when applied to thin epidermis areas such as eyelids tend to be absorbed better than areas that consist of thicker epidermis such as the soles of the feet.
+When applied to thin epidermis areas such as eyelids, corticosteroids tend to be absorbed better than areas that consist of thicker epidermis such as the soles of the feet.

 How much should I apply?